VBAPlay/diablo2-tyrael-might-en/local_repo/wiki/spot-bai-farm/secret-cow-level-1.md

 # Secret Cow Level 1

-For Mod D2VN, optimizing Secret Cow Level 1 which is already open in Town Act I can be found at the location as shown in the figure:
+For Mod D2VN, optimizing Secret Cow Level 1, which is already open in Town Act I, can be found at the location as shown in the figure:

 ![image](../../.gitbook/assets/image (1).png)